Wingholt/django-consumeraffairs/README.md

 ### _C.
 Wing Ho_

 ### Current Status
-    These are working code that can be run locally (only do count for now).
+    These are working code that can be run locally.

 ### Design
 - Users send their data to localhost:8000/eye